Cardiff University | Prifysgol Caerdydd ORCA

 Abstract

 The built environment significantly influences individuals' propensity to walk, prompting local authorities to allocate financial resources for its improvement.
-Organisations overseeing the built environment have created audit tools as standards to evaluate pathways and highlight developments to facilitate active travel.
+Organisations overseeing the built environment have developed audit tools as standards to evaluate pathways and highlight developments to facilitate active travel.
 Using these audit tools as a foundation, this study developed 21 walking investment-relevant factors that were embedded into a preference-based elicitation approach known as Best-Worst Scaling (BWS).
-We report findings from a UK-wide of sample 364 of adults aged 18 years or older.
-Data was analysed using aggregate (counting) and disaggregated (regression) approaches.
-Both approaches confirmed that footpath provision, footpath condition, lighting, footpath width, and buffer zone were top-five priority areas for investment.
-The instrument is transferable across many different cultural and country contexts enabling international comparisons and further refinements by academics as well as policy makers.
+We report findings from a UK-wide sample of 364 adults aged 18 years or older.
+Data were analysed using aggregate (counting) and disaggregated (regression) approaches.
+Both approaches confirmed that footpath provision, footpath condition, lighting, footpath width, and buffer zone were the top-five priority areas for investment.
+The instrument is transferable across diverse cultural and country contexts, enabling international comparisons and further refinements by academics as well as policy makers.

 Item Type: Article